 S+W's in-lieu fee (ILF) program provides wetland and stream mitigation credits through the restoration, enhancement, and protection of aquatic resources.
 S+W is the first entity in Ohio to be approved to operate an ILF program since the 2008 federal rule was issued.

-The Foundation can provide a complete on-site or off-site mitigation solution when a mitigation bank or in-lieu fee program is unavailable or incompatible with the impacted aquatic resource.
-The Foundation can assist with every step of the mitigation process from planning to construction to monitoring and long term protection/management.
+S+W can provide on- or off-site aquatic resources or endangered species mitigation when credits from third party mitigation banks or ILF programs are unavailable in a watershed.
+We can also assist with every step of the mitigation process from planning to construction to monitoring and long-term protection/management.

 S+W is excited to partner with local land owners and governmental organizations to provide grant funded habitat restoration.

 economic development and infrastructure projects

 Such species include the Indiana and Northern Long-Eared Bat and Massasauga rattlesnakes, as well as other state and federally listed species.